 Laser rangefinders are optical devices that measure distances, as defined by their specifications.
 It is incredibly accurate for Golf, even more, accurate than a GPS watch, and allows you to adjust your next shot strategy to your own needs and circumstances.

 Are you fed up with long articles?
-Let me simplify things for you: The Callaway 300 Pro Laser is the preferred choice of most golfers (including professionals) due to its small/lightweight form, high accuracy, and low price.
+Let me simplify things for you: The Callaway Golf 300 Pro Slope Laser Rangefinder is the preferred choice of most golfers (including professionals) due to its small/lightweight form, high accuracy, and low price.
 To participate in thousands of other people’s victories every day.

 1. Callaway 300 Pro Laser Rangefinder (Overall Best)